rscmendes/PSI/README.md

 3. Call `make` in the root directory to compile all dependencies, tests, and examples and create the executables: **psi.exe** (used for benchmarking) and **demo.exe** (a small demonstrator for intersecting email addresses).

-Please note that downloading this project as ZIP file will yield compilation errors, since the Miracl library is included as external project.
+Please note that if you downloaded this project as ZIP file instead of cloning with git, you will get compilation errors, since the Miracl library is included as external project.
 To solve this, download the Miracl sources in commit version `cff161b` (found [here](https://github.com/CertiVox/Miracl/tree/cff161bad6364548b361b63938a988db23f60c2a) and extract the contents of the main folder in `src/externals/Miracl`.
 Then, continue with steps 2 and 3.

 ### Executing the Code